Lee Yong-dae: 2020

 Lee began the 2020 season by winning the Malaysia Masters with Kim Gi-jung.
 The duo claimed the title after beating third seeded Chinese pair Li Junhui and Liu Yuchen in the final in two straight games.

 Personal life

 Lee's gold medal win at the 2008 Olympics, his first appearance at the Olympic Games, propelled him from relative obscurity to national fame.
 He has since made several appearances on the sports-themed variety show Our Neighborhood Arts and Physical Education.

 Lee start dating actress Byun Soo-mi in 2011 and went public with their relationship in 2012.
 The two met at a badminton event hosted by Byun's father.
 On February 8, 2017, Lee announced they were engaged and planned to have a small private wedding ceremony.
-On April 10, 2017, their daughter Lee Ye-bin was born, and her growth was documented in the new KBS's reality show Pot Stand, as it was named after the books used to put under the hot pots.
-The couple decided to write a memoir of their private lives and Ye-bin's growth and development.
-In December 2018 however, they filed for divorce, due to "irreconcilable differences".
+On April 10, 2017, their daughter was born, and her growth was documented in the new KBS's reality show Pot Stand.